dflock/duncanlock.net/content/posts/tech/a-marvellous-incomplete-compendium-of-reddit-automatons-bots.rst

 - `RepostConspiracyBot <http://www.reddit.com/user/RepostConspiracyBot>`_
 - `CaptionBot <http://www.reddit.com/user/CaptionBot>`_

-Another whole *category* of bots, that I didn't have time to go into, are Moderator Bots - designed to assist the human moderators of Reddit with their ceaseless work, by automating some of the mechanical stuff:
+Another whole *category* of bots, that I didn't have time to go into, are Moderator Bots - designed to assist the human moderators of reddit with their ceaseless work, by automating some of the mechanical stuff:

 - `AutoModeratorBot <http://www.reddit.com/user/automoderator>`_ - very widely used now & also open source: `more information here <https://github.com/Deimos/AutoModerator/wiki/Features>`_.
 - `moderator-bot <http://www.reddit.com/user/moderator-bot>`_